Can Demographic Factors Improve Text Classification? Revisiting Demographic Adaptation in the Age of Transformers: Related Work

-\paragraph{Demographic Specialization.} Language preferences vary with user demographics~\citep{loveys-etal-2018-cross}, and accordingly, several studies have leveraged demographic information (e.g., gender, age, education) to obtain better language representations for various NLP tasks~\citep{volkova-etal-2013-exploring, garimella-etal-2017-demographic}.
+\paragraph{Demographic Specialization.} Language preferences vary with user demographics~\citep{loveys-etal-2018-cross}.
+Accordingly, several studies have leveraged demographic information (e.g., gender, age, education) to investigate the effect of encoded sociodemographic knowledge in the representations of PLMs~\citep{lauscher-etal-2022-socioprobe} or obtain better language representations for various NLP tasks~\citep{volkova-etal-2013-exploring, garimella-etal-2017-demographic}.
 Recent research studies on demographic adaptation mainly focus on (1) learning demographic-aware word embeddings and do not work with large PLMs~\citep{hovy-2015-demographic} or (2) leveraging demographic information with special PLM architectures specifically designed for certain downstream tasks (e.g., empathy prediction~\citep{guda-etal-2021-empathbert}).
 The latter, however, do not consider a task-\textit{agnostic} approach to injecting demographic knowledge into language models, and also focus on a monolingual setup only.
 Further, what roles the different factors (i.e., domain, language, demographic aspect) in the specialization really play remains unexplored.